IMMM-SFA/Yao_et_al_2024_ERL/README.md

 ## Reproduce my experiment
 1. Download inputs noted in Boundary_conditions.zip
+2. The Observed_Q, Naturalized_Q, and Precipitation folders contain the observed streamflow, naturalized flow, and precipitation data, respectively.
+To facilitate data processing, the data for each gauge in the same river basin are saved in folders named after the river under each of the Observed_Q, Naturalized_Q, and Precipitation folders.
+The gauge name list for each river can be found in these river folders.
+The stramflow gauge in WRAP FLO file does not appear as the USGS gauge number, instead they have ID number in the WRAP model.
+The mapping between the WRAP gauge ID and the USGS gauge number are saved the gauge name list.
-2. Run Area_Weighted_Precipitation.py to get the area weighted monthly precipitation for each gauge.
+3. Run Area_Weighted_Precipitation.py to get the area weighted monthly precipitation for each gauge.
-3. Run Observed_Q_USGS.py to extract the observed flow from USGS.
+4. Run Observed_Q_USGS.py to extract the observed flow from USGS.
-4. Run Natural_Q_WRAP.py to extract the naturalized flow from FLO file from WRAP models.
+5. Run Natural_Q_WRAP.py to extract the naturalized flow from FLO file from WRAP models.
-5. Run Standardized_Streamflow_Index.py to calculate the 1-month standardized streamflow index for regualted flow and natual flow at the monthly scale.
+6. Run Standardized_Streamflow_Index.py to calculate the 1-month standardized streamflow index for regualted flow and natual flow at the monthly scale.
-6. Run M-H_Response_Time.py to calcualte the meteorological-hydrological drought response time.
+7. Run M-H_Response_Time.py to calcualte the meteorological-hydrological drought response time.
-7. Run M-H_Propagation_Rate.py to calculate the meteorological-hydrological drought propagation rate.
+8. Run M-H_Propagation_Rate.py to calculate the meteorological-hydrological drought propagation rate.
-8. Run Meteorological_Drought.py to identify meteorological drought events.
+9. Run Meteorological_Drought.py to identify meteorological drought events.
-9. Run Hydrological_Drought.py to identify hydrological drought events, and extract the drought characteristics.
+10. Run Hydrological_Drought.py to identify hydrological drought events, and extract the drought characteristics.
-10. Merge all the outputs into one .csv file (plot.csv), and use plotting scripts to plot outputs.
+11. Merge all the outputs into one .csv file (plot.csv), and use plotting scripts to plot outputs.

 ## Reproduce my figures
 Use Fig_#.py to generate Fig. 1 to Fig. 7.